cljdoc/cljdoc/doc/updates/0006-cljdoc-october.md

 ## Tell people about cljdoc

-Quoting somebody who came by the [#cljdoc Slack channel](https://clojurians.slack.com/messages/C8V0BQ0M6/) recently:
+Quoting somebody who came by the [#cljdoc Slack channel](https://clojurians.slack.com/messages/C8V0BQ0M6/) recently (emphasis mine :P):

 > Hey.
 Just wanted to say thanks to the authors.
 Was looking for a way to document my cljs library, tested a few other tools, none of them would document the (hundreds of) dynamically generated functions.
 Even thought about writing my own.
 Forgot about it until I stumbled on cljdoc and the docs are already built!
 And it works perfectly! **This project needs more promotion.**